opensearch-project/documentation-website/_query-dsl/full-text/simple-query-string.md

 `~n` | When used after a term (for example, `wnid~3`), sets `fuzziness`.
 When used after a phrase, sets `slop`.
 `-` | Negates the term.

-Escape any of the preceding reserved characters with a backslash.
+All of the preceding operators are reserved characters.
+To refer to them as raw characters and not operators, escape any of them with a backslash.
 When sending a JSON request, use `\\` to escape reserved characters (because the backslash character is itself reserved, you must escape the backslash with another backslash).

 ## Default operator